FathimaCSgithub/Bubblegum-Bloodbath/README.md

     - Bats use steering to smooth their movement as they follow the player
 - Fancy NPC AI that goes above and beyond (boss goes through several phases, has three unique attacks, and will react to the player's movements)
 - Particle System
-- Custom Level Editor
-  - Allows you to:
-    - Create new levels
-    - Modify existing levels
-    - Save levels

 ## Awards
 - [Best Overall Project](BestProjectBB.pdf)